Every-Language/everylanguage-monorepo/docs/auth/rbac.md

 # RBAC System

 The backend uses a **scoped role-based access control** system with explicit permissions and inheritance across relationships.
+All authorization is enforced at the database level through Row Level Security (RLS) policies.

 ## Core Concepts